2020 Canberra Challenger

-The 2020 Canberra Challenger was a professional tennis tournament that was played on outdoor hard courts.
+The 2020 Apis Canberra International was a professional tennis tournament that was played on outdoor hard courts.
 It was the fifth edition of the tournament which was a part of the 2020 ATP Challenger Tour.
 It took place in Bendigo, Australia between 6 and 12 January 2020.
 The tournament was relocated to Bendigo due to the hazardous air quality in Canberra from the 2019–20 Australian bushfire season.